otto-de/api-guidelines/api-guidelines/rest/compatibility/versioning-of-incompatible-changes/rules/should-not-use-uri-versioning.md

 ---
-type: SHOULD NOT
 id: R000026
 ---

-# use URI versioning
+# SHOULD NOT use URI versioning

 If you absolutely have to use a version identifier as part of your URL, do so by keeping it as a path segment relative to your resource.